microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-users-and-groups.md

 ---
 title: "Use Microsoft Graph Data Connect to define the scope of a dataset"
-description: "Learn how to use Microsoft Graph Data Connect to select users that you want to extract data for and include filters to limit the data returned."
+description: "Learn how to use Microsoft Graph Data Connect to extract objects."
 author: "rimisra2"
 ms.localizationpriority: high
 ms.prod: "data-connect"